Skip to main content

 The Performance courses share an excellent range of facilities across the programmes, including a wig-making and hair styling studio, prosthetics and make-up studios with live ‘camera to TV’ link, a suite of specialist rooms for casting and mould making, plaster, fibreglass, latex, silicones and other resins, a sculpting studio, and several costume-making studios with pattern cutting tables, overlockers and industrial sewing machines.
 Students also have access to a large VAC former, laser cutter, print and dye room, a large spray booth, and additional access on site to design studios and IT suites.

-Cecilia Pritchard, course leader, is an LCF alumni, and contributes with a diverse portfolio, academically and hands-on, in hair, wigs, makeup and prosthetics in film, TV, theatre and fashion.
+Cecilia Pritchard, previous course leader and now contributes as a senior lecturer, is an LCF alumni, and contributes with a diverse portfolio, academically and hands-on, in hair, wigs, makeup and prosthetics in film, TV, theatre and fashion.
 Her work stretches from Sweden, Denmark, the UK and East Asia.
 Working five years at the Royal Opera House in Covent Garden, Cecilia has worked closely with top international opera singers and costume designers on productions such as Madam Butterfly, Magic Flute, La Boheme, Tosca, Aida, Othello, Salome and many more.
 For 4 years Cecilia worked as a hair and make-up lecturer at Hong Kong Design Institute (HKDI) where she also established many international connections.
+Currently she expands her research and teaching across different universities such as the University for the Creative Arts.

 Steven Solomon graduated in 1990 and has worked across a range of industry areas.
 He started out specialising in body painting, air brush body art and cosmetics.
 Work includes promotional events for Aida, The Lion King, Velvet Goldmine.
 Interview with a Vampire, Reebok, Adidas and Su-do.
 His development work includes MAC airbrush body paint and cosmetic ranges.
 Fashion shows include Alexander McQueen, Hussein Chalayan, Evisu, Belstaff and Mulberry.
 Catwalk events include the MOBO awards, Fashion Rocks, Alternative Hair Show, Pantene Beauty.
 Promotional/editorial experience include Levi’s, Aveda, Toni & Guy, Cyberdog, Coco de Mer.
 His teatre work ibcludes La Cage Au Folles, The Turn of the Screw, Michael Clark at the Barbican and World Theatre at the Millennium Dome 1999.
 Music promotion/video experience include MTV, Cher, George Michael, The Cure, Enya, Tricky and The Prodigy.
 Advertising: BMW, Evening Standard magazine, Admiral, Direct Line, Alfa-Romeo.
 He has taught make-up for 22 years for London College of Fashion, Face Stockholm, Jemma Kidd Make-up School, and MAC and completed a PGCE in 2000.